Moment Risk Measures

 Where:

-: N×1asset weights vector.: T×1vector of auxiliary decision variables representing deviations below the target.: T×Nreturn matrix.: expected value operator, supports weighted averages.
+: N × 1asset weights vector.: T × 1vector of auxiliary decision variables representing deviations below the target.: T × Nreturn matrix.: Expected value operator, supports weighted averages.

 SecondMoment